On this page:

 AI-powered tools can provide automated feedback on assignments, allowing educators to give quick feedback.
 Specific tools include the following:

-• Grammarly: This tool uses AI to provide feedback on written assignments, including grammar and spelling errors, as well as suggestions for improving writing style and structure.
+• Grammarly: This tool, a frequent add-in to Google and Microsoft products, uses AI to provide feedback on written assignments, including grammar and spelling errors, as well as suggestions for improving writing style and structure.
+Grammarly has a free subscription with limited features.

 Criteria-based feedback